Best VR-ready laptops 2024: 6 best laptops for VR tested and reviewed

 Heavy

 Are you looking for the monster under the bed?
-Well, it ain't the MSI Titan 18 HX because this baby is way too damn big and loud, and for good reason.
-The Titan has been one of the most powerful gaming laptops for years.
+Well, it isn't the MSI Titan 18 HX because this baby is way too big and loud, and for good reason.
+The Titan line has been one of the most powerful gaming laptops for years now.
 So it's no surprise that it's on our list of best VR-ready laptops.
 This machine packs an Intel Core i9-14900HX CPU, Nvidia GeForce RTX 4090 GPU, and 128GB of RAM.
-It's a chonky boi.
+Hopefully you don't want to carry it around too often.

 We put the Titan to task on benchmarks for Assassin’s Creed Valhalla (169 fps), Far Cry 6 (120 fps), Borderlands 3 (181 fps), and Red Dead Redemption 2 (135 fps).
 As you can see, it did not disappoint.
 If there was any doubt that this machine could run the most intensive VR game now or in the future — snuff the thought.